 In our fast-paced environment, it keeps getting harder to accomplish longer attention spans.
 Kids at school or even us at our jobs have become more and more distracted.

 Taking into account that the basic foundation for each one of your skills is built during the first years of life, now is a great time to understand the basis of attention and help your little one develop this skill further.
-First of all, it’s important to point out that your baby’s ability to concentrate on an object can only occur when his vision has matured.
+First of all, it’s important to point out that your baby’s ability to concentrate on an object can only occur when their vision has matured.
 So, for now, we will address the ability of visual attention.

 There’s a link between cognitive development and your baby’s visual attention.
 That’s why it’s important to keep track of the development of this skill.
 Research has shown that the duration of your baby’s focus on an object is related to an increase in cognitive functions.
-Longer attention spans will impact his future ability to concentrate.
+Longer attention spans will impact their future ability to concentrate.

-Here’s a mini-timeline on your baby’s visual attention:
+A mini-timeline on your baby’s visual attention:

 Why is it important to stimulate visual attention?